 Why trust us?

 VisionCenter is committed to connecting patients to the best local healthcare providers.
-We reviewed 120 LASIK Surgeons in Columbus, OH, and chose this list based on their:
+We reviewed Columbus LASIK Surgeons in Columbus, Columbus, and chose this list based on their:

 - Qualifications and education

 - Past customer experiences

 We used AI technology to analyze Columbus reviews from Google, Yelp, and Facebook to find patients' favorite surgeons in the area.
 Our team then went through and hand picked our list of the best LASIK surgeon in Columbus.

 3600 Stelzer Rd, Columbus, OH 43219

 The Bloomberg Eye Center is known for their warm and efficient staff.
 Patients remark positively on the doctors’ clear explanations of procedures and thorough answers to questions.
 Many successful cataract and LASIK surgeries have been performed at this center.
 Though wait times can be an issue, patients overall highly recommend the Bloomberg Eye Center.

 - Friendly and professional staff who make patients feel comfortable and welcome.

 - Staff is knowledgeable and explains the procedure and answers questions thoroughly.